idem-lab/syncomat/README.md

 countries.

 The packages needed for this workflow are listed in the `_targets.R` file, under the heading “Set-up.”
+If you are running into issues with any of the packages on your machine, run `renv::restore()` to install the exact same versions of the packages used in this analysis.

 ## Methodology